Liar's Dice

 About the Book

-When the family moves to Rio, the girls’ parents aspire to fit in with a glamorous group of expats.
-They act as if Mita never existed, but Dolores fiercely guards her twin’s place in their family.
-In her stodgy British school, Dolores struggles to learn to read and write—until she meets Andrea, a headstrong girl from the dangerous part of town.
-As the government cracks down on dissenters, and people disappear, Andrea introduces Dolores to a new side of life—and how to survive it.
-With her new community, Dolores is willing to do whatever it takes—lie, gamble and steal—to get her sister back and bring her family back together.
+When the family move to Rio, Dolores’ parents act as if Mita never existed.
+Lonely and grief-stricken, Dolores struggles to learn to read and write at the stodgy British School—until she meets Andrea, a headstrong, streetwise girl from the dangerous part of town.
+Andrea shows Dolores a new side of Rio—and how to survive it.
+As the dictatorship cracks down on dissenters, and people disappear, Dolores begins to wonder if her sister is dead, and her parents are lying Determined to uncover the truth, Dolores is willing to do whatever it takes—lie, gamble and steal—to get her sister back.

 Read more